JBil8/Fluid-mediated-impact-of-soft-solids/README.md

 For any questions or feedback, please contact jacopo.bilotto@epfl.ch.
 As mentioned in the paper there is still a lot of room for improvement of the numerics, as well as additional analysis to be done (FEM and physical instabilities, viscoelasticity, more complex geometries and kinetic effects, just to name a few).

+## License

+The code in this repository is licensed under the GPL License.
+See the [LICENSE](LICENSE) file for more information.

+The documentation and other content are licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License.
+This license enables reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
+The license allows for commercial use.
+If you remix, adapt, or build upon the material, you must license the modified material under identical terms.
+CC BY-SA includes the following elements.

+For more information, see the [Creative Commons License](https://creativecommons.org/licenses/by-sa/4.0/).